kapamikey/the-financial-analyst/daily-briefing-v3.md

 <output_format>
 Generate the briefing in EXACTLY this structure.
 Keep it scannable on mobile.

+## 1A - Performance
+- What is benchmark - what is my return

 ## 1 — TOP 3 STORIES
 For each: What happened (2-3 sentences) → Why it matters to MY portfolio → Tag: [AI] [SPACE] [ENERGY] [EM] [MACRO] [RATES] [DEFENSE] [CRYPTO]